 After each successfully completed quiet time, offer your toddler a lot of praise for being such a big boy/girl and playing quietly in his/her room.
 This is important, especially in the beginning when quiet time is a new concept.
 Set up a sticker chart or reward jar if your toddler needs to see evidence of his successes, set up a sticker chart and let them choose and place a sticker on the chart or put a token in the reward jar after every good quiet time.
 When the chart is filled up, perhaps take them to the store to choose a new quiet time toy or activity.

-While it can be scary for moms to transition from nap time to quiet time, implementing these tips will help to smooth out the process and make it easier on mom and toddler alike.
-Be patient and consistent with your toddler, set them up with fun, quiet play activities and give lots of praise for a job well done.
+While it can be scary for moms to transition from nap time to quiet time, implementing these tips will help smooth out the process and make it easier for moms and toddlers alike.
+Be patient and consistent with your toddler, set them up with fun, quiet play activities, and give lots of praise for a job well done.

 Good luck, Mama!